celestiaorg/celestia-app/specs/src/specs/consensus.md

 Once parsed, the following checks must be `true`:

 1. The commitments of the [erasure-coded extended](./data_structures.md#2d-reed-solomon-encoding-scheme) `availableData` must match those in `header.availableDataHeader`.
-Implicitly, this means that both rows and columns must be ordered lexicographically by namespace ID since they are committed to in a [Namespace Merkle Tree](data_structures.md#namespace-merkle-tree).
+Implicitly, this means that both rows and columns must be ordered lexicographically by namespace since they are committed to in a [Namespace Merkle Tree](data_structures.md#namespace-merkle-tree).
 1. Length of `availableData.intermediateStateRootData` == length of `availableData.transactionData` + length of `availableData.payForBlobData` + 2.
 (Two additional state transitions are the [begin](#begin-block) and [end block](#end-block) implicit transitions.)

 ## State Transitions